kevinlanzon/boris-bikes/README.md

 Boris Bikes
 ======================

-Week 1 at Makers Academy - Pair programmed with [Thomas](https://github.com/TStrothjohann).
+Week 1 at Makers Academy - Paired with [Thomas](https://github.com/TStrothjohann).

 The goal of this project is to introduce you to: